Lease or Buy: The Best Choice for Your Business

 The Case for Buying Outright

 Buying a photocopier means you own it from day one.
-There are no monthly lease payments, no fixed term contract and no ongoing commitment to a leasing company.
+There are no monthly lease payments, no fixed-term contracts, and no ongoing commitment to a leasing company.
 For businesses with available capital and relatively low print volumes, buying can make sense.

-The main advantages of buying are simplicity (you pay once and the device is yours), no long term lease obligations, and full ownership of the asset which can be written down for tax purposes as a capital expense.
+The main advantages of buying are simplicity and full ownership.
+You pay once, and the device is yours.
+This means no long-term lease obligations.
+You can also write down the asset for tax purposes as a capital expense.

 However, buying does mean a significant upfront cost.
-A quality A3 colour multifunction device can cost several thousand pounds, which is a substantial outlay for most small and medium sized businesses.
+A quality A3 colour multifunction device can cost several thousand pounds.
+This is a substantial outlay for most small and medium-sized businesses.

 The Case for Leasing

 Leasing a photocopier means you pay a fixed monthly amount for the device over an agreed term, typically three to five years.
-This spreads the cost of the hardware into manageable monthly payments, preserving your cash flow for other business priorities.
+This spreads the cost of the hardware into manageable monthly payments.
+It helps preserve your cash flow for other business priorities.

 The monthly lease payment covers the device itself.
 It is a predictable, fixed cost that makes budgeting straightforward.
 At the end of the term, you can upgrade to a newer device, extend the agreement, or return the equipment.

-For schools and public sector organisations, leasing is particularly attractive because it avoids the need for capital budget approval.
+For schools and public sector organisations, leasing is particularly attractive.
+It avoids the need for capital budget approval.
 A monthly revenue cost is far easier to get signed off than a lump sum purchase.

 The Service Agreement: Separate from the Lease

-With a cost per print service agreement, you pay a set amount per page that covers toner, parts, engineer visits and all consumables.
+With a cost-per-print service agreement, you pay a set amount per page.
+This covers toner, parts, engineer visits, and all consumables.
 The more you print, the more you pay.
 The less you print, the less you pay.
 It is a fair model because you only pay for what you actually use.

-This means the total cost of running a photocopier has two components regardless of whether you lease or buy: the hardware cost (either a lump sum purchase or monthly/quarterly lease payments) and the service cost (a cost per print agreement covering toner, maintenance, parts and support).
+This means the total cost of running a photocopier has two components.
+Regardless of whether you lease or buy, you have the hardware cost (either a lump sum purchase or monthly/quarterly lease payments) and the service cost (a cost-per-print agreement covering toner, maintenance, parts, and support).

 The Hidden Costs of Buying

 Most businesses that buy a photocopier outright underestimate the total cost of ownership.
 The purchase price is just the start.
-Over a typical five year lifespan, you also need to factor in the cost per print service agreement (which applies whether you lease or buy), the opportunity cost of tying up capital in a depreciating asset, and the eventual cost of disposal and replacement when the device reaches end of life.
+Over a typical five-year lifespan, you also need to factor in the cost-per-print service agreement.
+This applies whether you lease or buy.

-When you add all of this up, the total cost of buying and running a photocopier over five years is often comparable to leasing, with the added disadvantage of a large upfront outlay and being committed to aging technology for the full period.
+When you add all of this up, the total cost of buying and running a photocopier over five years is often comparable to leasing.
+You also face the added disadvantage of a large upfront outlay.
+Plus, you are committed to aging technology for the full period.

 The Hidden Benefits of Leasing

 Beyond the obvious cash flow advantages, leasing brings benefits that are easy to overlook.
-You get access to newer, better technology than you might be able to afford to buy outright.
-Modern devices come with better security features, faster print speeds, lower energy consumption and more advanced scanning and workflow capabilities.
+You gain access to newer, better technology than you might be able to afford to buy outright.
+Modern devices come with better security features, faster print speeds, lower energy consumption, and more advanced scanning and workflow capabilities.

 At the end of the lease term, you simply upgrade to a new device with the latest features.
-If you had bought outright five years ago, you would be stuck with a device that is now outdated and potentially approaching end of manufacturer support.
+If you had bought outright five years ago, you would be stuck with a device that is now outdated.
+This could mean approaching the end of manufacturer support.

-For businesses with multiple devices, leasing also makes fleet management simpler.
-You can align all your lease terms so that devices are refreshed at the same time, ensuring a consistent and modern print environment across the business.
+For businesses with multiple devices, leasing also simplifies fleet management.
+You can align all your lease terms so that devices are refreshed at the same time.
+This ensures a consistent and modern print environment across the business.

 Cost Per Print: The Great Equaliser